chrismetcalf/GOC-API-Stnd-new-structure/README.md

 ## 3. Best Practices

-Elements in this section describe prefered implementation to be consistent with existing imeplementation or better methods of implementation.
+Elements in this section describe preferred implementation to be consistent with existing implementation or better methods of implementation.

 ### 3.1 URI Structure

 #### 3.1.1 /api/

-For consistency with norms APIs should be identified seperatly and consistently.
-There are two prevailing methods of distinguising an api from standard content.
+For consistency with norms APIs should be identified separately and consistently.
+There are two prevailing methods of distinguishing an api from standard content.

 The first is to contain API endpoints in a set directory at the root of the resource identifier (RI).
 This lowers the chances the API endpoint moves due to later needs for the same root RI.
 Using the plural "apis" is consistent with RI based.

 * http://example.gc.ca/apis/dogs
 * http://example.gc.ca/apis/cats

-The second metod is to define a distinct domain name for the API and appending APIs afer root.
-To be consistent with RI strucutre the use of 'apis' would be advised.
+The second method is to define a distinct domain name for the API and appending APIs after root.
+To be consistent with RI structure the use of 'apis' would be advised.

 * http://apis.example.gc.ca/dogs
 * http://apis.example.gc.ca/cats